 Water Finishing to wash softer particle

 Flamed Finishing for a rough-textured surface, it is commonly known for external use to reduce slippery surface concern.
 This type of finish is created by introducing increased temperature flame to the stone surface which results in a shock and causes internally embedded crystals to break or fracture creating a deeply textured surface for exterior construction applications.
 This is a useful technique to hide the flaws like imperfections and tonal variations on the natural stone.
-In stones with golden tallow hues like honey granite, the oxidation iron saturates the yellow to turn pale orange or pink creating a dramatic theme of colours.
+In stones with golden tallow hues like honey granite, the oxidation iron saturates the yellow to turn pale orange or pink creating a dramatic theme of colors.
 River wash finishing to make tiles non-slippery, Letano finishing to intensify inherent chromatic spectrum, shot blasted finishing for work surfaces having some aging properties

 Meshed Finish is suited to the natural stone surface where defect slabs are made durable.

-Protective Treatment is another type of finish for shielding the surfaces from graffiti and oil based substances.
+Protective Treatment is another type of finish for shielding the surfaces from graffiti and oil-based substances.

 With the range of textures defining stone finishes, it could be overwhelming to choose the right finish for your project as it is an important part of your Residential or commercial project.
-Selecting the appropriate theme protects the theme of the structural design, aesthetics, durability and best practices for maintenance of your natural stone worktops, kitchen countertops and floors.
+Selecting the appropriate theme protects the theme of the structural design, aesthetics, durability, and best practices for maintenance of your natural stone worktops, kitchen countertops, and floors.